-Holding on to my tee shirt collar, dude mar here grabs my arms, pushing me aside by them and with force pulls the door open.
+"Hey!
+What is going on in there!?"
+I have never heard this woman's voice.
+My eyebrows went up, "I need to leave."
+Holding on to my tee shirt collar, this man grabs my arms, pushing me aside by them and with force pulls the door open.
 My shirt is ripped now.
 He puts his baby blue collared H & M shirt on me, grabs my hand and takes me outside.
 We walk holding hands to the miracle mile, where we talk about the Paul River Statue.
 "I have to go to Monaya, it was lovely to meet you."
-I'm laughing."Right."
+I'm laughing.
+"Right."
 I start to climb the statue.
 Sitting up there until one drop.
 Sliding off the side of this thing, I take off running through the park, on that silver ramp walk way.
 Weaving through the streets next to the river, I found a dunk and donuts, used my last \$1.25 to buy a cup of coffee and was trying to stay awake at a table thinking of what to do next.

 "Hey, hey, you okay?"
 I look up from the table, scanning this man tapping me on the shoulder.
 White, 47, sort of tan, blue eyes, tall, thin, soft hands, long fingers, blue jeans, collared white shirt, bass boat shoes, brown like dads.
 At this point - auto pilot has taken over entirely.
 "Hey, you don't look so well.
 What happened to you?"
 I'm tired, but responsive.
 "Really guy?
 You really want to know?"
 "Yes, may I buy you a cup of coffee?
 Donut?"

 "Sure, but you look like the type that likes croissants."
 He laughed, he got the joke.
 I was surprised and amused.
 "That's for a different day.
 Let's just get you put back together here.
-Will you come with me to my hotel?"
+I need to stop at my hotel?"
 I stop, dead in my tracks frozen again.
 He can tell the phrase made me more than uncomfortable.

-"You can wait in the side room while I change, I just flew in from DC.
+"You can wait in the lobby while I change, I just flew in from DC.
 Start walking, we're going to the Chicago club.
 I'm a professor.
-I can't look at a college student like this.
 What are you studying?"

-"Political Science."
-I'm standing, moving.

-"Great, I'm in economics.
-This is going to be fun.
+We kept walking, "Political Science."
+I stated it with less enthusiasm than he responded with, "Great, I'm in economics.
 My name is Derek.
-What's yours?"
-"My name is Monaya Sir."

-The presidents that had made donations to this place, stare back at me in the brown leather wingback that will now be synonymous with Chicago.
+What's your's?"
+"My name is Monaya.."
+The presidents that had made donations to this place, stared back at me in the brown leather wingback that will now be synonymous with Chicago.
 "Why do you guys like these chairs so much?"
 My inner voice speaks up.
 "Let's go Kiddo!"
 It couldn't have been more than ten minutes.
+Into cab number one.
+"Where is your car kid?
+You said you took the Blue line in, from where?"